Somali wild ass: Reproduction

+Breeding programs

 Zoo Basel

-The leading zoo for breeding this rare ass is Zoo Basel, Switzerland.
-Its breeding program manages the European studbook for the Somali wild ass and coordinates the European Endangered Species Programme (EEP) – as well as the global species committee of the Somali Wild Ass since 2004.
+The leading zoo for breeding the Somali wild ass is Zoo Basel, Switzerland.
+Its breeding program manages the European studbook for the Somali wild ass and coordinates the European Endangered Species Programme (EEP) as well as the global species committee of the Somali Wild Ass since 2004.

 Zoo Basel started keeping Somali wild asses in 1970 and had its first birth in 1972.
-Since then, 11 stallions and 24 females (as of 2009) were born and survived childhood.
-Today, all Somali wild donkeys in captivity are related to the original group at Zoo Basel.
+As of 2009, 11 stallions and 24 mares were born and survived to adulthood.
+Today, all Somali wild asses in captivity are related to the original group at Zoo Basel.

-As of January 18, 2012, there are four Somali wild donkeys in Basel: The stallion "Gigolo" (3) and three females (among them "Yogala"-14).
+As of January 18, 2012, there were four Somali wild asses in Basel: The stallion "Gigolo" (3) and three females (among them "Yogala"-14).

 France

-Since 1987, the Réserve Africaine de Sigean, in the south of France, has had a number of Somali wild asses, with births occurring regularly, including two on June 30, 2010, and March 29, 2013.
+Since 1987, the Réserve Africaine de Sigean, in the south of France, has had several Somali wild asses, with births occurring on June 30, 2010, and on March 29, 2013.

 United States

-Only five institutions breed Somali wild ass in the United States: Dallas Zoo, St. Louis Zoo, San Diego Zoo Safari Park, Zoo Miami, and White Oak Conservation in Yulee, Florida.
-White Oak received a herd in 2008 as part of an international effort to save Somali wild ass from extinction.
+Only six institutions breed Somali wild ass in the United States: Dallas Zoo, Saint Louis Zoo, San Diego Zoo Safari Park, Zoo Miami, Denver Zoo and White Oak Conservation in Yulee, Florida.

+White Oak Conservation received a herd in 2008 as part of an international effort to save Somali wild ass from extinction.
 Since then, the herd has produced 18 foals, including several born in spring 2013.

-The Dallas Zoo has just had two Somali wild ass foals, both female, one born July 9 and the other on July 19, 2017.
-The St. Louis Zoo's most recent birth was on July 30, 2019.
+The Dallas Zoo had two Somali wild ass foals, both female, one born July 9 and the other on July 19, 2017.
+The most recent birth at the Saint Louis Zoo was on July 30, 2019.

+In January 2025, a female was born at the Denver Zoo.

 The San Diego Zoo Safari Park is home to eleven Somali Wild Asses, the largest population of Somali Wild Asses in North America.
 The park received its first herd from the Basel Zoo in 1981.
-Their first foal was born in 1986.
-Since then, 49 foals have been born, the most recent being a female born on March 17, 2018.
-San Diego Zoo Global also works to help save this endangered species in the wild.
+The first foal was born in 1986.
+Since then, 49 foals have been born, including a female born on March 17, 2018.

+Czech Republic

+In July 2023, a male was born at Safari Park Dvůr Králové.

+United Kingdom

+In June 2022, a Somali wild ass was born at Africa Alive; the mother had arrived in 2007 from Basel Zoo.

+In August 2024, a Somali wild ass was born at Knowsley Safari Park.

+In September 2024, a Somali wild ass was born at Woburn Safari Park.